John IV, Count of Nassau-Siegen: Dispute with his sister

 John came into conflict with his sister Mary.
 She filed a complaint against her brother with Emperor Frederick III for forcibly removing her inheritance and goods.
 On 14 October 1463, the Emperor appointed Abbot Reinhard of Fulda as his attorney and instructed him to summon both parties to a trial on his behalf, to interrogate them and to give judgment.
 The abbot could – if necessary – examine witnesses and – if necessary – threaten these witnesses with punishment in order to force them to testify, as well as to carry out the proceedings in all respects in the event that one of the parties did not appear.
 The abbot summoned John by letter of 17 August 1464 to appear before him 45 days later in Salmünster.
 John received this summons on 2 September 1464 in Vianden from the hands of the servus et nuncius of the abbot.

-The abbot’s judgment is unknown, as is what happened next.
+The abbot's judgment is unknown, as is what happened next.
 However, on 7 July 1465, the Emperor informed Mary that John had appealed against the judgment by Archbishop John II of Trier unfavourable to him, and summoned her to appear before him on the 45th day after receipt of this summons or on the first day of the following court and informed her that, even if she did not appear, the trial would take place.
 What happened afterwards is also unclear.
 What is known is that the Emperor summoned John for the settlement of the inheritance dispute with his sister, because on 9 February 1467 Mary appointed attorneys for the trial.
 That is the last preserved record of the dispute.

 Last years, death, funeral and succession

-John signed an inheritance treaty with his sons on 4 May 1472, in which it was decided to divide the possessions after John’s death.
+John signed an inheritance treaty with his sons on 4 May 1472, in which it was decided to divide the possessions after John's death.
 The eldest son, Engelbert, would get the possessions in the Netherlands, while the youngest son, John, would get the possessions right of the River Rhine (Nassau-Siegen and Diez).

-John died in Dillenburg on 3 February 1475 and was buried under the grave monument in the Grote Kerk in Breda.
-His heart was interred in the church in Feldbach and transferred to the Evangelische Stadtkirche in Dillenburg around 1495, where the tombstone made in 1479 with the inscription ‘hie liegt des edeln und wolgeboren Johan graven czu Nassaw czu Dietz czu Vianden her czu Breda sin herz begraben dem Got genedig sie.
-Obiit anno domini MCCCCXXV of sant Blasius tag 1479’ can still be seen.
+John died in Dillenburg on 3 February 1475 and was buried under the epitaph in the Grote Kerk in Breda.
+His heart was interred in the church in Feldbach and transferred to the Evangelische Stadtkirche in Dillenburg around 1495, where the epitaph made in 1479 with the inscription hie liegt des edeln und wolgeboren Johan graven czu Nassaw czu Dietz czu Vianden her czu Breda sin herz begraben dem Got genedig sie.
+Obiit anno domini MCCCCXXV of sant Blasius tag 1479 can still be seen.
 He was succeeded by his sons Engelbert II and John V in accordance with the division treaty of 1472.